MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-and-display-items-in-a-conversation.md

 - csharp
 ---

-# How to: Get and Display Items in a Conversation
+# Get and Display Items in a Conversation

 This example shows how to get and display mail items in a conversation.